-While the US market has experienced generally lower sales in 2014, boats in the larger sizes, notably 46 to 55ft, have seen increased sales.
-In the third quarter, as an example, the volume of boats sold between 46 and 55ft rose by 10 per cent, with 512 boats sold, up from 466 a year earlier.
-Average pricing was incrementally weaker in this size range much of the year, but leveled out for the third quarter and climbed more than 10 per cent in September.
+While the U.S. market has experienced generally lower sales in 2014, boats in the larger sizes, notably 46 to 55 feet, have seen increased sales.
+In the third quarter, as an example, the volume of boats sold between 46 and 55 feet rose by 10 percent, with 512 boats sold, up from 466 a year earlier.
+Average pricing was incrementally weaker in this size range much of the year, but leveled out for the third quarter and climbed more than 10 percent in September.